Strawberry picking is an early summertime favorite and we have options for your family in Central Illinois

 U-Pick Strawberry Locations Near Champaign-Urbana (organized by distance)

 Mariah’s Mums & More (Triple M Farm), Clinton

 Experience u-pick strawberries “like never before” with this vertical, hydroponic growing system.
 This way of growing allows you to pick standing up and not on the ground.
 Also at Mariah’s, in the later summer and fall: a farmstand selling fresh produce as well as pick-your-own zinnias and the largest variety of fall mums grown in one location in Illinois.

 Location: Mariah’s recommends using the directions on the website.
 About 40 minutes from Champaign.
 Not far from Clinton Lake.

-Notes: Saturdays, 10-11 a.m. starting July 2 (weather dependent) or until picked out for the day.
-Mariah’s recommends arriving by 10 a.m.
-Strawberries are $5 per pound.
+Notes: Saturdays, 9 a.m. starting late June (weather dependent), until picked out for the day.
+Mariah’s recommends arriving by 9 a.m.
+Strawberries are $5 per pound during open picks.
 Cash preferred; local checks and Visa, Mastercard, and Discover also accepted.
-New this year, you can make an appointment to have your own u-pick time (different pricing).
+You can also make an appointment to have your own u-pick time (different pricing).
 Get the scoop on their strawberries here.

 Butler Strawberry Acres, Danville

 This locally owned family farm typically has the earliest of the area’s traditional strawberry farm seasons.
 Posts regular updates on its Facebook page.